Seven candidates could shift the balance of power on the Minneapolis City Council

 We focused on these seven candidates – Jillia Pessenda, Samantha Pree-Stinson, Phillipe Cunningham, Raeisha Williams, Jeremiah Ellison, Andrea Jenkins and Erica Mauter – because they bring in terms of race, gender identity and sexual orientation, an unprecedented level of diversity to the 2017 elections.
 Not only do they embody a new potential for Minneapolis politics to be more reflective of its growing populations than ever before, but with platforms heavily focused on social justice, racial and economic equity, they bring a potential to shift the balance of power on the City Council.

-From January through March, you will see seven in-depth profiles on each of these candidates in the weeks running up to the April 4 DFL party precinct caucuses.
+From February through March, you will see seven in-depth profiles on each of these candidates in the weeks running up to the April 4 DFL party precinct caucuses as part of a series we are calling “A Seat at the Table.”
 We encourage you to read them, share them, digest them and learn what a new kind of representation would mean for Minneapolis.

 Experience that goes deeper than a résumé